i5on9i/python_codes/README.md

 if the date exists in the input.txt, that is the working day. program print some sql statements for the working days and non-working days

+# podcast2html

+## How it work
+It reads the rss xml file of podcast and converts to the simple html docs.
+The output is written in UTF-8 encoding and showed through stdout.